Is Cod Liver Oil Healthy?

-If you are one of those people that always gets a fall or winter bout of the flu, if you take cod liver oil, you won’t get the flu this year!
+If you are one of those people that always have a fall or winter bout of the flu, if you take cod liver oil, you won’t get the flu this year!

 An important little story here, for all you dieters out there:

-I had two separate patients who came in and they were on an extremely low-fat diets, and one person lost their teeth the other lost her hair.
+I had two separate patients who came in and they were on an extremely low-fat diets, and one person lost teeth, the other lost hair.
 You need these vitamins to mobilize proteins and minerals to keep your teeth intact.

-So a good, quality cod liver oil can be a great thing for helping you get fat-soluble vitamins crucial for our hair, skin, teeth, and organs by taking this oil daily, especially during the winter and when on a low-fat diet.
+So, taking a good quality cod liver oil daily can be a great thing for helping you get fat-soluble vitamins that are crucial for the hair, skin, teeth, and organs, especially during the winter and when on a low-fat diet.

 The Problem with Plants

-The problem is when you get these vitamins from a plant source, you’re not going to get the quality or the amount of these vitamins you need, because all the plant sources of vitamin A, for example, are actually a pre-vitamin A, and this type of pre-vitamin A has to be converted in the body into real vitamin A, and it only converts at a rate of 4 %, so you really need the animal source of these fat-soluble vitamins.
+The problem is when you get these vitamins from a plant source, you’re not going to get the quality or the amount of these vitamins you need, because all the plant sources of vitamin A, for example, are actually a pre-vitamin A, and this type of pre-vitamin A has to be converted in the body into real vitamin A, and it only converts at a rate of 4 %.
+This is why you really need the animal source of these fat-soluble vitamins.

 The problem with traditional cod liver oil is that it’s highly processed.
 They heat it over 400 degrees for six hours, and, consequently, they kill everything that’s good in it, because those essential fatty acids are very delicate and are easily destroyed by heat.

-Some people ask about Blue Ice fermented cod liver oil.
-Well, I’m not against it, but from what I understand, you cannot ferment oil.
+Some people ask about Blue Ice Fermented Cod Liver Oil.
+Well, I’m not against it.
+But then, from what I understand, you cannot ferment oil.
 You cannot ferment fats, only carbohydrates.

 If you want to support your immune system through the winter months, go with high quality cod liver oil and take a teaspoon a day.